From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Feature engineering

-The process of transforming raw data into variables used to create a clearer picture of an applicant’s financial situation during credit risk modeling.
-A classic example of feature engineering is the development of ratios such as debt to income (DTI).
+The process of transforming raw data into variables is used to create a clearer picture of an applicant’s financial situation during credit risk modeling.
+A classic example of feature engineering is the development of ratios such as debt-to-income (DTI).
 DTI is intended to capture how easy it would be for a borrower to repay a loan given their income.
 Another example of feature engineering is creating rates, such as the rate of credit utilization over time.
 By considering whether the rate of credit utilization is increasing or decreasing — and how quickly or slowly — a model can more accurately predict the likelihood of default on an additional credit facility.

 Generative adversarial networks

 A widely used machine learning technique that produces results by using one network to generate outputs and another to judge the results.
-The algorithm repeats the judging process until it reaches a decent result.
+The algorithm repeats the judging process until it reaches a satisfactory result.

 Gradient boosting